 - have the authority to sign all documents relating to contracts, grants, and credit cards necessary to conduct the Council's activities,

-- be responsible for all personnel decisions concerning subordinate employees of the Council, including, but not limited to, staff assignments within the approved budget, and
+- be responsible for all personnel decisions concerning subordinate employees of the Council, including, but not limited to, staff assignments within the approved financing plan, and

-- be responsible for preparing the annual budget of the Council.
+- be responsible for preparing the annual financing plan of the Council.

 ANNUAL REPORT AND AUDIT

 - The Council shall prepare an annual report which shall be submitted to all members of the governing bodies of all member governmental units.